rachartier/tiny-inline-diagnostic.nvim/README.md

 - **Q**: All diagnostics are still displayed
     - You need to set `vim.diagnostic.config({ virtual_text = false })` to remove all the others diagnostics.
 - **Q**: Diagnostics are not readable on a light background
     - You can either set `vim.g.background = "light"` to use white diagnostics background.
-Will not work if `blend.mixing_color` is set
+Will not work if `hi.mixing_color` is set